 Camping les Cigales

-Cosy, close to centre and Calanques
+Cosy, close to center and Calanques

 A somewhat forgotten hillside city of palm trees and extravagant mansions, Hyères became the first resort on the French Riviera for the rich and famous in the 19th century.
 Its terraced blend of medieval houses and Renaissance mansions make for an alluring sight.